 All non-current assets purchased or constructed are capitalised as the expenditure is incurred and depreciated as soon as the asset is held "ready for use".
 Cost is determined as the fair value of the assets given as consideration plus costs incidental to the acquisition, including architects' fees and engineering design fees and all other costs incurred.
-The cost of non-current assets constructed by the Council includes the cost of all materials used in construction, direct labour on the project and an appropriate proportion of variable and fixed overhead.
+The cost of non-current assets constructed by the Council includes the cost of all materials used in construction, direct labour on the project and other overhead cost directly attributable to bringing the asset to the location and condition necessary for it to be capable of operating in the manner by management.

 Materiality - It is suggested that examples of capitalisation thresholds are detail rather than policy.
-These Model Statements make the detail disclosure in Note 7, but entities with fewer classes of assets than local government frequently include these details in Note 1.
+These Model Financial Statements make the detail disclosure in Note 7, but entities with fewer classes of assets than local government frequently include these details in Note 1.